GursehajHarika/barometricsensor/README.md

 # Mechanical Assembly

-Once you get your [Raspberry Pi 3.](https://www.canakit.com/raspberry-pi-3-model-b-plus.html).
+Once you get your [Raspberry Pi 3.](https://www.canakit.com/raspberry-pi-3-model-b-plus.html) and keep your micro-SD card handy, you'll be needing it soon.
-Go to Raspberry Pi 's Website and downalod [Raspbian.](https://www.raspberrypi.org/downloads/).
+Go to Raspberry Pi 's Website and download [Raspbian full desktop verison](https://www.raspberrypi.org/downloads/) and get a [software to format the SD card to NFTS format.](https://www.sdcard.org/downloads/formatter_4/)
+Flash your Raspbian OS to your SD Card.
+Connect your Raspberry Pi to a Monitor.
+Grab a Keyboard,a mouse and a HTMI or VGA(Depending on what type of monitor you have. wait for the [RASPBIAN OS](https://www.raspberrypi.org/downloads/raspbian/) to boot up.

 # PCB and Soldering.